Skip to main content

 Creating containers on the planning boardโ€‹

-The above workflow is an easy way to get your tasks linked from the outset.
-But it needn't be that way as Dime.Scheduler provides all the tools to manage containers.
-By selecting appointments on the planning board and using the shortcut key SHIFT + G or through the context menu, you can create containers and add or remove members:
+The workflow above is an easy way to link tasks from the outset, but it's not the only one.
+Dime.Scheduler gives you the full set of tools to manage containers.
+Select appointments on the planning board and use the shortcut SHIFT + G, or the context menu, to create containers and add or remove members:

 Containers on the map

-Give the container a name and a color and you'll be left with the following view:
+Give the container a name and a color, and you'll see the following view:

 Containers on the map